hashicorp/terraform-provider-azurerm/website/docs/d/shared_image.html.markdown

 * `os_type` - The type of Operating System present in this Shared Image.

+* `os_state` - The state of Operating System present in this Shared Image.

 * `hyper_v_generation` - The generation of HyperV that the Virtual Machine used to create the Shared Image is based on.

 * `privacy_statement_uri` - The URI containing the Privacy Statement for this Shared Image.